thejambavan/puppet-ipaclient/README.md

 IPAclient
 =========

 This module configures clients to use FreeIPA with as little fuss as possible.
-This module used to be known as stbenjam/puppet-ipaclient, but is now being maintained at joshuabaird/puppet-ipaclient.
+This module used to be known as stbenjam/puppet-ipaclient, was being maintained at joshuabaird/puppet-ipaclient.
+I am currently maintaining this fork for newer Puppet (>=7) versions.

 Thanks to all the [contributors](https://github.com/stbenjam/puppet-ipaclient/graphs/contributors)!